steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/02_Deploy_OneAgent_Operator/README.md

 Note: The installation procedure is also documented [here](https://www.dynatrace.com/support/help/shortlink/kubernetes-deploy)

-From your bastion host terminal, execute the following script to enter this info so it can be stored in the `configs.txt` file and you don't need to type or copy-paste it again during the class.
+From your bastion host terminal, execute the following script to enter this info to have it stored in the `configs.txt` file and environment variables so you don't need to type or copy-paste it again during the class.

 ```
 $ source get-dt-cfg.sh